The members of the

 The Madonna of the Trail Statue was dedicated September 24, 1928.
 It was the fifth of twelve statues placed on the Ocean-to-Ocean Highway by NSDAR and the National Old Trails Road Association.
 The Madonna of the Trail is one of the twelve original copies of the statue placed in each of the twelve states along the Ocean-to-Ocean Old Trails Highway from Washington, D.C., to California.
 Under the leadership of Colorado State Regent Anita Bishop (2001-2003) the Madonna of the Trail statue was restored and rededicated in September 2003 in commemoration of the 75th Anniversary.
 The chapter members have faithfully fulfilled this trust.

-Additional information about the Madonna of the Trail in Colorado can be found on the National DAR Historic Sites and Properties database or this website about the Santa Fe Trail.
+Additional information about the Madonna of the Trail in Colorado can be found on the National DAR Historic Sites and Properties database.

 Santa Fe Trail Marker #7, counting from the Kansas/Colorado state line was located about 1/4 mile north of Lamar after crossing the Arkansas River Bridge.
 It sat on U.S. Highway 287 and U.S. Highway 50 and unfortunately became damaged and sat in an unsafe place for people to view.
 The area around the marker had many old trucks sitting around it.